hackebrot/poyo/README.rst

 A minimal YAML Parser for Python

-**Please note that Poyo does and will have limitations.
-It can read only a chosen subset of YAML and is not JSON compatible.**
+**Please note that Poyo supports only a chosen subset of the YAML format.
+It can only read but not write and is not compatible with JSON.**

 See the examples below to get an idea of what Poyo understands.